EvanBalster/tattle_wx/README.md

 4. Prompt _(`-s` bypasses)_
   * Display a prompt to the user, which may include an informative message and input fields.
   * The user may proceed using the **send** button, or abort using the **cancel** button.
-  * _The user may view the contents of the error report with the **view contents** button.
-(Not yet implemented!)_
+  * The user may view the contents of the error report with the **view data** button.
 5. Post
-  * All parameters are encoded into an HTTP POST request.
-  * The post request is sent to the post URL.
+  * All parameters are encoded into an HTTP POST request and sent to the post URL.
   * If the post fails, the user is returned to the prompt.

 Typically, Tattle displays a UI which will, at minimum, allow the user to either send the report or cancel it.
 Any fields specified in the configuration will be displayed to the user, their contents submitted